 Organized by: Cynthia Buckley (Professor of Sociology, University of Illinois at Urbana-Champaign), Andrei Korobkov (Professor of Political Science, Middle Tennessee State University), Laura Dean (Assistant Professor of Political Science, Millikin University)

 The Eurasian Migration System is one of the most active global migration networks, including registered and unregistered labor migrants, recognized and unrecognized displaced populations, and victims of trafficking.
 On June 11-15, 2018, the Russian, East European, and Eurasian Center of the University of Illinois at Urbana-Champaign will be hosting a Sponsored Summer Workshop for Researchers interested in the many questions surrounding this region in motion.
-We encourage early career and experienced scholars to apply to join us for this Workshop, made possible by funding from the Department of State’s Program for the Study of Eastern Europe and the Independent States of the Former Soviet Union (Title VIII).
+This Workshop is made possible by funding from the Department of State’s Program for the Study of Eastern Europe and the Independent States of the Former Soviet Union (Title VIII).

 At the workshop, researchers will have an opportunity to share work in progress, build networks, pinpoint potential partners for collaboration in the region, and gain knowledge of available data (state statistics and surveys) and legislation on migration related issues.
 Ethical and reporting issues related to migration research, generally and in Eurasia specifically, will serve as a core topical focus.